 Affordable auto insurance for good drivers in Texas

-Drivers with good driving records typically enjoy lower car insurance costs than drivers with histories of speeding tickets, at-fault accidents, or DUI citations.
+Drivers with good records typically enjoy lower car insurance costs than drivers with histories of speeding tickets, at-fault accidents, or DUI citations.
 Texas drivers without a recent moving violation save 8% on their car insurance premiums, on average — compared to the national average of 25%.
 In addition to earning a cheaper premium for driving incident-free, you may qualify for a safe-driving bonus through your car insurance company.
 The amount of these discounts may vary, but they typically run between 5 and 10%.

 If you feel like your rates are high in spite of your clean driving record, get car insurance quotes every few months to ensure you're getting a good deal.